Animals, Factory Farms, and Catholic Social Teaching

 Wojtyla, Karol.
 "On Social Concern."
 Catholic Social Teaching.
 Office For Social Justice.
 1

-This paper by SCU junior Jesse Ramirez, was presented at the 2005 Santa Clara University Student Research Ethics Conference, May 25.
+This paper by SCU junior Jesse Ramirez, was presented at the 2005 Santa Clara University Student Research Ethics Conference.